genestack/admin-docs/docs/home/helm/how-to-deploy.md

 - `ODM-OPS` must be 1 per Kubernetes cluster.

+- To deploy ODM, you need the following:

+    - Administrator rights in the `ODM` namespace

+    - Permissions to list all Custom Resource Definitions (CRDs)

-- To deploy ODM, you need administrator rights in the `ODM` namespace; in addition to standard entities, these will be used:
+    - In addition to standard Kubernetes resources, the following custom resources will be used:

         - `clickhouseinstallations` API group `clickhouse.altinity.com`

         - `clickhouseinstallationtemplates` API  group `clickhouse.altinity.com`

         - `clickhousekeeperinstallations` API group `clickhouse-keeper.altinity.com`

         - `clickhouseoperatorconfigurations` API group `clickhouse.altinity.com`

 ## Deployment Information